whatifif/handgesturecode/README.md

 run preprocessing-v2.ipynb

-This will create hand_pic, mask_pic, and picv ( if mouseMode is True ) in each daya folder and be used for training.
+This will create hand_pic, mask_pic, and picv ( if mouseMode is True ) in each data folder and be used for training.

 #### How to train